Hilo2000/es_arena/README.md

 # The Arenas
-This mod contains two arenas that are supposed to be used in-game but can also be used for testing.
-The arenas are called the northern arena and the southern arena.
-The northern arena has a teamed combat system that is simalar to a three-way war.
-This arena contains four systems including the main non-combat system.
-The southern arena on the other hand has a coliseum combat system where you choose who to fight against on the job board, then enter a wormhole to start fighting.
-(There is one teamed mission) In total, the southern arena contains two systems.
+This mod contains an arena and a alternitive start that are supposed to be used in-game but can also be used for testing.
+The arena inside this mod is a planet between two wormholes.
+One leading to the fighting area, the other to the main galaxy.
+Inbetween is a planet that has all of the outfits you will need to stock up on and some basic ships for players that are getting upgrades between fights.
+Other than that, you can use the job board at the arena planet to sign up for arena fights.

-# Arena Locations
+# Arena Location
-The northern arena can be found at the northernmost of human space next to the three pirate worlds.
-The exact system is called Unagi.
-Here, there isn't much of a ship level reccomendation.

-The southern arena can be found at the southernmost of human space.
-The exact system is called Sadr.
-To succeed, you will need a large fleet of teir II battleships.
-From there, you can work on the easier jobs to complete the hardest job(s).

-# Special Thanks & Credits:
+To reach the arena, try and go as far down as possible.
+A little to the left of the Quarg should be a system named Tirex.
+There, ignore go through the wormhold to reach the system with the arena planet on it.

+# Other:

+Special thanks to:
-My family, the Endless Sky devs, the Endless Sky communisty, yuagiss, CriticalHit, and Antman23
+My family, yuagiss, CriticalHit, and Antman23

+If you want to check out my other arena mod, go to: